saif-gorges/GTA-Restaurant-Location-Analysis/README.md

 ## <a name="data-engineering"></a>Data Engineering </br>
 * Created a table schema for each of the six CSV files using the information and specified data types, primary keys, foreign keys, and other constraints.
 * Tables are to be created in the correct order to handle foreign keys.
-* Loaded the final tables transformed in jupyternote book into the corresponding SQL table.
+* Loaded the final tables transformed in jupyter notebook into the corresponding SQL table.
-* You can find the table schema sql file is here: [table_schema](./table_schema.sql)
+* You can find the table schema sql file here: [table_schema](./table_schema.sql)

 ## <a name="data-transformation"></a>Data Transformation
 - The CSV files were transfomred by using Pandas in Jupyter Notebook